 The Twisted Ribbon

-A band of long ribbon winds, curls and twists up, channelling from one wing to other over the roof and facade wall.
+A band of long ribbon winds, curls and twists up, channeling from one wing to another over the roof and facade wall.
 The design forms an “eight” figure knotting the pedestrian axis, suspended 40 meters framing the lake’s visual drama.
 The two ribbon loops encompass the esplanade where the pedestrian axis joins the lake.
 Furthermore, the central place opens to numerous cultural facilities banqueted in the two wings, facing north and south.

 The Two Wings